ericjang/aibook/sources/chapter08.md

    : A-Life Substrate Tradeoffs

+Reproducibility

+Ultimately it comes down to a tradeoff between "richness" of the data (which real world provides in spades) and the ease of iteration, experimental evaluatio, and scientific reproducibility.

+Given that careful measurement is absolutely needed to tackle as open-ended and ambitioos of a challenge, with probably lots of optimization and iteration, it makes sense to prioritize a software-first strategy.

+This is not without its share of challenges - we must solve the very challenging problem of making software as similar to reality as possible, much like creating "The Matrix".

 # Soft A-Life

 Soft A-Life is essentially computer simulations of wet or hard alife.
 By simulating things in a computer, we don’t have to deal with messy details like a robot servo breaking, or a synthetic genome unraveling at an inopportune time due to the acidity of its environment.
 Doing things in software removes a lot of the tricky engineering problems that actual biological life needed to figure out but we don’t find to be super interesting in our quest to understand intelligence.
 It’s not feasible to wait for billions of years for a cell to evolve into a thinking organism; instead, we already can simulate millions of years of evolutionary time for RL experiments.